Nemmersdorf massacre: Incident

 The 2nd Battalion, 25th Guards Tank Brigade, belonging to the 2nd Guards Tank Corps of the 11th Guards Army, crossed the Angerapp bridge and established a bridgehead on the western bank of the Rominte river on 21 October 1944.
 The German forces tried to retake the bridge, but several attacks were repelled by the Soviet tanks and the supporting infantry.
 During an air attack, a number of Soviet soldiers took shelter in an improvised bunker that was already occupied by 14 local men and women.
 According to the testimony of a seriously injured woman, Gerda Meczulat, when a Soviet officer arrived and ordered everybody out, the Soviets shot and killed the German civilians at close range.
 During the night, the Soviet 25th Tank Brigade was ordered to retreat across the river and take defensive positions along the Rominte.
-The Wehrmacht regained control of Nemmersdorf and discovered the massacre.
+The regained control of and discovered the massacre.

 Evidence

 Nazi German authorities organized an international commission to investigate, headed by the Estonian Hjalmar Mäe and other representatives of neutral countries, such as Francoist Spain, Sweden and Switzerland.
 It heard the report from a medical commission, which reported that all of the dead females had been raped (they ranged in age from 8 to 84).
-The Nazi Propaganda Ministry (separately) used the Völkischer Beobachter and the cinema news series Wochenschau to accuse the Soviet Army of having killed dozens of civilians at Nemmersdorf and having summarily executed about 50 French and Belgian noncombatant prisoners-of-war, who had been ordered to take care of thoroughbred horses but had been blocked by the bridge.
+The Nazi Propaganda Ministry (separately) used the ' and the cinema news series ' to accuse the Soviet Army of having killed dozens of civilians at Nemmersdorf and having summarily executed about 50 French and Belgian noncombatant prisoners-of-war, who had been ordered to take care of thoroughbred horses but had been blocked by the bridge.
 The threat to Germans of a Russian (Soviet) occupation was pushed by the ministry.

 The former chief of staff of the German Fourth Army Major General Erich Dethleffsen, testified on 5 July 1946 before an American tribunal in Neu-Ulm: